opendatahub-io/opendatahub-community/README.md

 ## Governance
 Open Data Hub has the following types of groups that are officially supported:
-- **Committees** are named sets of people that are chartered to take on sensitive topics.
-This group is encouraged to be as open as possible while achieving its mission but, because of the nature of the topics discussed, private communications are allowed.
-Examples of committees include the steering committee.
+- **Steering Committee** is the governing body of the Open Data Hub project tasked with taking on sensitive topics, providing strategic direction, decision-making and oversight.
 - **Special Interest Groups (SIGs)** are persistent open groups that focus on a part of the project.
 SIGs must have open and transparent proceedings.
 Anyone is welcome to participate and contribute provided they follow the Open Data Hub Code of Conduct.
 The purpose of a SIG is to own and develop a set of subprojects.
   - **Subprojects** Each SIG can have a set of subprojects.
 These are smaller groups that can work independently.
 Some subprojects will be part of the main Open Data Hub deliverables while others will be more speculative.
-- **Working Groups** are temporary groups that are formed to address issues that cross SIG boundaries.
-Working groups do not own any code or other long term artifacts.
-Working groups can report back and act through involved SIGs.

 See the full [governance document](./governance.md) for more details on these groups.

 ## Contribute
 A first step to contributing is to pick from the list of Open Data Hub SIGs.
 Start attending SIG meetings, join the slack channel and subscribe to the mailing list.
-SIGs will often have a set of "help wanted" issues that can help new contributors get involved.
+Subprojects in the SIGs will often have a set of "help wanted" issues that can help new contributors get involved.

 The [Contributor Guide](./contributing.md) provides help on how to get your ideas and bug fixes seen and accepted.